 Avoid tanks under 10 gallons if you are a first-time aquarium owner.
 Small aquariums are far more difficult to manage than larger ones, as toxins can build up very quickly in the small volume of water.
-Temperature changes and water chemistry changes can also occur very quickly when there are only a few gallons of water.
+Temperature changes and water chemistry changes can also occur very quickly when there are fewer gallons of water.

 Be aware that an aquarium larger than 15 gallons will weigh more than 200 hundred pounds when filled, and should be placed on a stand rather than a shelf or desk.
 You'll also need a place to put the aquarium that is not in direct sunlight or be subjected to drafts or temperature extremes that could harm the fish.

 The location must also be capable of getting wet from time to time.
-Performing maintenance, adding or removing fish and other items from the tank will splash water around the tank. so keep that in mind if you are thinking about keeping a tank on your desktop or over a shelf of books or other items that might get wet.
+Performing maintenance, adding or removing fish and other items from the tank will splash water around the aquarium.
+Keep that in mind if you are thinking about keeping a tank on your desktop or over a shelf of books or other items that might get wet.

 Number of Fish

 Lastly, be realistic about the size and number of fish you wish to keep.
 They will determine the size of the aquarium needed, which ultimately impacts the space you'll need to accommodate it.
 Even if you choose a larger tank, start with a few small easy to care for fish.
 As you gain experience, you can add more challenging fish.

 In short, when first starting out, think big for tank size and small for numbers of fish.
 Plan before purchasing equipment or fish, and you'll have a good chance of success.